quancs/UPSimulator/README.md

 # UPSimulator
 UPSimulator is an universal and high performance simulator for membrane computing.
 Now, we have supported most features of cell-like P system & tissue-like P system.
-The [latest version](https://github.com/quancs/UPSimulator/releases) is 1.0.0.
+Visit https://github.com/quancs/UPSimulator/releases to download the [latest version](https://github.com/quancs/UPSimulator/releases).
 # UPLanguage
 To describe the complex rules in various types of P systems, we designed a new language called UPLanguage.
 UPLanguage aims to describe Cell-like P System (supported now), Tissue-like P System (supported now), Neural-like P System (supported in the future), and the mixed P system of cell-like, tissue-like and neural-like.
 The UPLanguage description string is the input of UPSimulator, and the grammar file of UPL is placed in resources/grammar/UPLanguage.g4.